wshyang/csv-simplify/README.md

 - Return the simplified string, the list of original strings, and the list of replacement strings

 ### 3.2 Generate References Function
-The program defines a function `generate_references` that takes a list of original strings and the original dataframe as arguments and returns a reference value using the reference generation rules.
+The program defines a function `generate_references` that takes a list of original strings and the original mapping dataframe as arguments and returns a reference value using the reference generation rules.

 - The reference value is a list of integers of the reference values that correspond to the index of the original strings in the references dataframe in the same order as they appear in the command string.
-- The function modifies the original dataframe in place according to the reference generation rules.
-The original dataframe contains the original values and their counts in two columns: "Value" and "Count".
+- The function modifies the original mapping dataframe in place according to the reference generation rules.
+The original mapping dataframe contains the original values and their counts in two columns: "Value" and "Count".

 The function uses the following logic and algorithm to perform the reference generation:

 - Initialize the reference value as an empty list
 - For each original string, do the following:
-  - Check if the original string is already in the original dataframe
+  - Check if the original string is already in the original mapping dataframe
-  - If yes, get the index of the original string in the original dataframe
+  - If yes, get the index of the original string in the original mapping dataframe
-  - Increment the count of the original string in the original dataframe by one
+  - Increment the count of the original string in the original mapping dataframe by one
-  - If no, get the index of the original string as the length of the original dataframe
+  - If no, get the index of the original string as the length of the original mapping dataframe
-  - Append the original string and its count to the original dataframe
+  - Append the original string and its count to the original mapping dataframe
   - Generate the reference value by appending the index number to the list
 - Return the reference value

 ### 3.3 Save State Function
-The program defines a function `save_state` that takes the file name, the input dataframe, the original dataframe, and the counter as arguments and saves them to the state file using the pickle module.
+The program defines a function `save_state` that takes the file name, the input dataframe, the original mapping dataframe, and the counter as arguments and saves them to the state file using the pickle module.

 - The state file is named "program_state.pkl" and contains the program state as a dictionary with the following keys and values:
   - "file_name": the name of the input CSV file